Approved by the Executive Board, April 2013, Tab 21

 III.
 Other AALL policies that support vendor relations activities

-- The AALL Guide to Fair Business Practices for Legal Publishers (Third edition, 2012) provides guidelines for legal publishers doing business with librarians and other consumers of legal information.
+- The AALL Guide to Fair Business Practices for Legal Publishers provides guidelines for legal publishers doing business with librarians and other consumers of legal information.
 AALL encourages all publishers of legal information to comply with the principles contained in the Guide.

-- The Procurement Toolkit and Code of Best Practices for Licensing Electronic Resources provides guidance to librarians in their negotiations for access to electronic resources and informs vendors of electronic products about the licensing issues that are important in the library context.
+- The Principles & Practices for Licensing Electronic Resources provides guidance to librarians in their negotiations for access to electronic resources and informs vendors of electronic products about the licensing issues that are important in the library context.
 AALL encourages all publishers of electronic legal information to conform to these principles.

-- The AALL Sponsorship Policy (2008) sets the parameters for a mutually beneficial exchange whereby the sponsor receives value in return for cash or goods- or services-in-kind provided to the Association.
-The Association has the right to refuse sponsorships provided by business entities that do not contribute information to the Price Index for Legal Publications and/or comply with AALL Guide to Fair Business Practices for Legal Publishers.
+- The AALL Sponsorship Policy sets the parameters for a mutually beneficial exchange whereby the sponsor receives value in return for cash or goods- or services-in-kind provided to the Association.
+The Association has the right to refuse sponsorships provided by business entities that do not comply with AALL Guide to Fair Business Practices for Legal Publishers.

 - AALL encourages legal publishers to provide non-aggregated, targeted usage statistics in compliance with the COUNTER Codes of Practice.